drigberg/number_converter/README.md

 Not complete!
 Just an exercise.
 Do not clone and expect the Spanish to be 100% grammatically correct (ex: uno mil vs. un mil)

+Does not support the number zero, or negatives.

 ### usage

 Supports English (en) and Spanish (es):